Covid-19: How does it compare to the cold and flu?

 • Sore throat

-Flu symptoms usually last up to a week, though some symptoms such as muscle aches, weakness and a cough, may persist for a short while after.
+Flu symptoms usually last up to a week, although some symptoms, such as muscle aches, weakness, and cough, may persist for a short time after.

-You can usually treat flu symptoms with over-the-counter medicines, though there are some prescription treatments available, such as Tamiflu.
+You can usually treat flu symptoms with over-the-counter medications, although some prescription treatments are available, such as Tamiflu.

 For the ageing population, the flu is a serious threat and can result in hospitalisation, particularly for those with underlying health conditions or weakened immune systems.